islem143/blogApp/README.md

 ## Features:

--create,update,delete posts.
+- create,update,delete posts.
--upload images
+- upload images
--posts are orginized into different categories
+- posts are orginized into different categories
--users can create accounts and logIn
+- users can create accounts and logIn

 ## Technologies: